 I had marbles, stickers, charts… and then I tried Cotton Balls in our own home!
 This worked great and I have used this in our own home for over three years.
 We have four kids and this works with ALL of them.

-I have not had to stray from this easy reward system and it never fails me!
-It sets a focus on the positive things that your children do!
+I have not had to stray from this easy reward system and it never fails me.
+It sets a focus on the positive things that your children do.
+Even their friends try to earn cotton balls to take home. haha!

 Fill up your jar with cotton balls.
 Easy enough, right?

-- Each of our kids have a jar.
+- Each of our kids has a jar.
 Each jar has a rubber band on it.
 The rubber band serves the purpose of a “fill line”.

 - As they get older (each year), the rubber band moves higher up (with their increased age comes higher expectations), until around six years old, when I remove the rubber band and they simply have to fill the jar.